Best of the Best II: Plot

 While riding his bike home from school, Walter is tailed by a black automobile.
 He returns home to warn his father and Tommy, but they come under attack by a group of armed men.
 After fending them off, they pack up and head out of town to seek refuge with Tommy's Native American grandmother Lee.
 There they encounter Tommy's uncle James Lee, a once-promising fighter whose career was ruined due to a clash with Brakus.
 Claiming to know how to defeat him, James begins to train Alex and Tommy.

 Their training is interrupted when Weldon's henchmen track them down.
 James tries to intervene but is shot to death.
 While Tommy is forced into the waiting helicopter, Alex and the others are herded back into the house.
 As Weldon's men prepare to execute them and blow up the house, Walter provides a distraction which enables Alex to overpower the gunman.
 Tommy's grandmother prompts Alex to fire four shots to signal their deaths, at which point the thugs set fire to the gasoline trail, causing a massive explosion.
 After emerging from the basement unharmed, Alex leaves Walter with Sue, then recruits Dae-han and his Korean teammates Sae-jin Kwon and Yung Kim to storm the Coliseum and rescue Tommy.

 At the Coliseum, Tommy fights his way through the Gladiators which include a British boxer known as "The Hammer", the Greek wrestler Stavros, and the Mongolian fighter Khan (Myung Kue Kim), but is outmatched by Brakus.
 As Brakus prepares to finish him, Alex breaks into the arena, his presence giving Tommy a second wind.
 A barrage of kicks send Brakus to the canvas, and Tommy warns him to stay down.
-But Brakus does not comply, leaving Tommy no choice but to break his neck.
+But Brakus does not comply, leaving Tommy no choice but to break his neck, killing him.

-With his champion defeated, Weldon announces Tommy as the new owner of the Coliseum and invites him to say a few words to the audience.
+With his champion dead, Weldon announces Tommy as the new owner of the Coliseum and invites him to say a few words to the audience.
 Tommy takes the microphone and declares the Coliseum closed.
 When Weldon protests, Alex silences him with an elbow to the face.
 Alex and Tommy leave the arena and turn off the lights.